JustinLYoung/CS361_Microservice1/README.md

    - **Delete all** → DELETE `/reminders`

 **Important:**
 URNS stores reminders **in memory only** (no database).
 Restarting the process clears all reminders.
-This is acceptable for the class project.

 ---